tls-attacker/TLS-Anvil/TLS-Test-Framework/TestFramework/src/main/java/de/rub/nds/tlstest/framework/parameterExtensions/configurationOptionsExtension/README.md

 ## Known Issues and TODOs
 -   It seems that the following cipher suite `TLS_ECDHE_ECDSA_WITH_ARIA_256_GCM_SHA384` does not work in the current version.
 Perhabs, a TLS-Attacker bug.
--   It seems that the FFDHE named groups do not work in the current version.
+-   It seems that the FFDHE named groups do not work in the current version for client tests.
 Perhabs, a TLS-Attacker bug.
 -   The exclusion of unfeatured test methods is based on a single 'maximal site report'.
 It contains the features supported by the build created with all 'enable' options and no 'disable' options.
 A more elegant solution is to use the site reports of all builds to to find the tests to exclude.
 However, to gracefully implement this approach, a new architecture is required to properly combine the needs for non-CO and CO exclusions.
 Otherwise, every exclusion would need something like: `if(<CO extension enabled>){for(<All Site Reports>){...}}`.
 This approach would be messy and against the spirit of an extension system.
 -   The cli command to start the extension should not require dummy values for host and port.
 However, we need a pretty invasive intervention in command handling to achieve this.
 For simplicity, it was left out.